Mudpuppy12/kube-centos7/README.md

-# This is lab testing in google cloud for kubernetes
+# Lab setup for Kubernetes on Centos 7 using Google Cloud compute engine.

 # - Pre Steps: